dragonheim/chronoclash/docs/lore.md

 Tech Wizard
 Modding Mentor
 Customization Expert

 #### Location:
 Abandoned Microsoft campus converted into a hacker commune

 #### Description:
 Kael is a genius-level modder who merges arcane runes with quantum code.
 He runs a community workshop where players can learn how to customize their gear, enhance implants, and even tweak game mechanics via Python scripts (for those playing on mod-enabled servers).
 His nickname comes from the glowing cables embedded in his skin.

+#### Prompt:
+A highly detailed character concept art portrait of Kael "Wires" Nakamura, the visionary leader of the Modder Commune.
+He is a young, confident man with a rebellious smirk.
+His most prominent feature is the set of glowing, fiber-optic cables embedded in his skin, running along his arms and neck.
+He wears stylish, custom tech-wear with glowing circuit patterns.
+He is manipulating a floating holographic interface with his hands.
+The background is a hacker's paradise: a room with multiple monitors scrolling with code, custom-built computer hardware, and vibrant neon lighting.
+The mood is one of rebellious creativity and technological mastery.

 #### Key Dialogue:
 “Code is just magic that forgot its name.”